antimatter15/autopr/README.md

-# autopr
+# apr

-A simple utility that makes it easy to do a pull-request workflow.
+Sometimes you just aren't sure what you want to call a branch until after you've done started doing stuff.
+With `apr` you can defer responsibility for longer!

+Just commit directly on top of `master` without pushing your changes.

+When you're ready to start a pull request, just run the `apr` command and it'll take all your unpushed changes and move them onto a new branch.

-Just develop on top of `master`- committing as usual but without pushing.
-Run `pr` to automatically move your unpushed changes to a new branch, push to an eponymous remote, and open your browser to the pull request creation wizard.
+It'll push the new branch, and then open up your browser to the page to create a new pull request.